AlanaCastillo/project_m1/README (1).md

 ## 🚲**Description**
 The objective of this project is to provide the user to find nearest BiciMAD or Bicipark station of different Catholic churches in Madrid
+Provides users with a list of the nearest BiciMAD stations to a set of multiple places of interest.

 ## 🚲**Features**